-Α. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additio nal Information: 3/3 chapters pass.
-1, 7 and 21 were checked.
-Chapters were checked using w3c. В. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-Pass Additio nal Information: 3/3 chapters pass.
-1, 7 and 21 were checked.
-Chapters were checked using w3c.
-C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
+A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Pass Additional Information: 5/5 chapters pass.
+Chapter 1, 7, 13, 19 and 27 were checked.
+B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
 Pass

-Additional Information: 3/3 chapters pass.
-1, 7 and 21 were checked.
-Chapters were manually checked.
+Additional Information: 5/5 chapters pass.
+Chapter 1, 7, 13, 19 and 27 were checked.
+For every chapters on the book there is picture at the very bottom, which are links as well.
+These images need alt tags.
+C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Pass Additional Information: 5/5 chapters pass.
+Chapter 1, 7, 13, 19 and 27 were checked.